 – Walt Whitman, “Song of Myself”

-My wife and I got the news in a text message.
+We were first alerted to the news in a text message.
 Several weeks after the dinner the four of us had enjoyed at a trendy new bistro, Sia drove his Aston Martin DB9 to a hardware store.
 Exotic European sports cars are an unusual sight at hardware stores in dense urban environments.
 I pictured the spotless car parked in the blazing sun, its stealthy posture suspended, and the strange anomaly with the windshield that had so distracted Sia for a period of years.
 He complained of a whistling sound when the car exceeded 30 miles per hour, and on his interpretation of this vexing discomfort, he had initiated an argument and then a litigation concerning the deep flaw that had wedged itself into the otherwise perfect expression of guttural acceleration and high-note interior opulence.
 Now vulnerable to the horrors of excessive wind, Sia demanded the full value of the car returned to him.
 At each of our regular fancy dinners out, we got an update about the state of dispute with the dealership (and later the manufacturer) and the new level of psychic turbulence.
 He expressed it in a half-whispered inventory of dirty words, a circle of darkness at odds with the culinary scene in front of him on that fateful last evening together: quiche Lorraine, frisee aux lardons, orange duck confit, mousse au chocolat and the much-diminished crumbled remains of a cheese platter.

 The measure of rope Sia bought that day at the hardware store, perhaps even on the day of our last dinner together, became his method for fixing the flaw embedded within him.
 The text message announcing his self-inflicted demise triggered the standard array of apostrophized emotions, but it also inflamed my imagination.
 The faint signals that I had barley perceived to be at odds with his outward, visible signs of happiness now pulsed with higher voltage, stirred into action by an act that demanded explanation, context and resolution.
 My mind ranged over the times we had spent together.
 At this point in my life I had developed a refined capacity for indexing past interactions to pick out the signals that contained the truth that is discoverable in a new context of catastrophe.
 What took shape in my imagination was a mental picture of his sleeping animosities, his grudges and the penetrating hate that he festered internally.
 I explored the basins of my own despair, the loss of consciousness at a certain burial – the categories of human depravity I learned about in the literary art that has been recorded by the humans who were themselves inspired by the darker forces of oblivion back before happiness was a thin, digital commodity.
 If I had only known what was on the menu of his thoughts about me at all those empty dinners.
 He had no specific reason to hate me, but reason is useless in the these situations.
 For people in Sia’s condition, hate is a religion of self-worship.
 I speculated about the seething animosity that took possession of his image of me when my occasional aloofness poisoned its way into his mind.
 The way I held my wife’s hand – an obvious affront to the refrigerated body language between him and his wife of thirty years.
 The sebaceous cyst on the crown of my hairless head!
 And of course the stabbing false modesty I projected by suggesting a car’s value can be boiled down to cents-per-mile cost of ownership.
 If he had only burst out in rage at me, let the grueling hate slip through the cracks of his landscape, shown an ounce of psychological poverty, I may have been able to do something.
 His emotional rope had run out and so had to be replaced with store-bought rope.